This post is a free, self-guided walking tour of Madrid’s old city center.

 To partake of a divine delicacy, and what some call the “hidden nun cookies”, stop at the chocolate brown door marked “No. 3” on Calle del Codo, just past the Monastery of Corpus Christi.

 There is a sign saying “Horario: Venta de Dulces” on the door.
-Press the button above that saying “Monjas” (meaning “nuns”).
+Press the button above that says “Monjas” (meaning “nuns”).

 Follow the “Torno” signs until you reach a window in a wall with a lazy-susan inside.
 This is where you will place your order.